 - It’s always a good idea to order samples of your favourite designs first.
 You’ll be able to check the scale of any prints and get a true colour match before ordering the full roll.

-- When working out how many rolls of wallpaper you need, remember to minus any doors or windows.
+- When working out how many rolls of wallpaper you need, remember to account for any doors or windows.
 Always order at least one more roll than you need just in case.
 You can always return any full rolls if they haven’t been used.

 - If buying in store, remember to check that the batch codes on each roll of wallpaper match.
 If you’re buying your wallpaper online, there’s no need to worry about the batch codes as we’ll do the checking for you!